Budgets & Cost of Attendance: D.M.D.

 Tuition costs at the University of Florida College of Dentistry are comparatively modest for Florida resident DMD students.
 UF offers an outstanding value to its DMD students by providing a high quality educational experience at a very reasonable cost.

 Health Insurance: All students in the DMD program are required to be covered under a comprehensive health insurance policy either through their parents’ insurance or their own policy.
 DMD students are eligible to purchase the UF Student Health Insurance Plan administered through UnitedHealthcare Student Resources.

 Computer Policy: All UF students are required to have access to a computer and the Internet.
 The College of Dentistry further requires incoming students to have access to and on-going use of a laptop computer in order to be able to function in the current learning environment.

 Instrument Leasing: Dental students lease instruments from the college for their use in the instructional program.
 Leased instruments are sterilized, maintained, repaired and replaced under reasonable use as part of the leasing program.
-Students pay an instrument lease fee each semester which is included in financial aid calculations.
+Students pay an instrument lease fee each semester which is included in Books/Supplies category of financial aid calculations.